 - You can’t clearly articulate why you’re better than the competition.
 No one knows the deeper reason behind why you do what you do.

 This is the status quo.
-This is where most independent restaurants are at.
+This is where most small businesses are at.

 - Do you want the freedom to get away and trust that your employees would run things correctly?
 Employees don’t take pride and ownership in working for a weak brand.

 - Do you want to feel good about your brand knowing that you’re making your competitors jealous?